faykarr/faykarr/README.md

 # 💫 About Me:
-🧑‍💻 Currently working as IT Support Internship at Dinas Pendidikan Kota Pekalongan.<br>🌟 Open a new jobs opportunity.
+🧑‍💻 Currently working as IT Support Specialist at Dinas Pendidikan Kota Pekalongan.<br>🌟.

 ## 🌐 Socials: